 Examples of product line proliferation abound:

-But before falling for the siren song of ever-increasing product variety, let’s pause for a reality check on the true impacts of product complexity.
+To avoid this common management trap, let’s pause for a reality check on the true impacts of product complexity.
 The harsh reality is, the vast majority of product line extensions do not make financial sense.

 Virtually every management consulting company has an online white paper outlining their approach to dealing with the problem of excessive product line complexity.
 Try Googling “Product Complexity + _______” and you’ll see what I mean from McKinsey, BCG, Bain, Booz, Accenture, AT Kearney , Roland Berger et al. Academics have also weighed in with innumerable scholarly studies on the same issue.

 If you’re not familiar with the literature, I’ll spare you the effort by recounting four main takeaways:

 These solutions are analytically elegant, mathematically precise and rigorously prescriptive.
 Have the quants really provided an viable approach to avoid the pervasive challenge of excess product line complexity?